soulmedia-me/wordpress-svbtle/Readme.md

 3. Move kudos.php to the root of your wordpress installation.
 4. Your site is ready to go!

 All animations and "kudos" work!
 Menu is customizable using built-in WP menus
+* If the Anchor character does not display correctly in your browser, you may not have a Unicode font on your system that supports this	particular symbol.

 ## Screenshots